5,276,406 members and growing! (16,097 online)

 Architecture

-The letter case (for names and passphrases) is insensitive everywhere.
+The letter case for all texts (like names and passphrases) is insensitive.
 During comparisons and hashing, all text is converted to upper case.

 All texts are encoded in ASCII-7.